Open Now

 Shut Off Valve

 Shut-off valves are part of most plumbing systems.
-You can use them to quickly shut off the water from sections of your pipes for repairs and maintenance.
+They allow you to quickly shut off the water from sections of your pipes during repairs and maintenance.

 While there are many valves you may use, you will depend on your plumbing system.
 Many shutoff valves use compression fittings to be installed onto the water pipes without soldering.
 But you will have to turn off the water to the house to replace a shutoff valve.